Select the hardware on which you want install YunoHost :

 file such that this dummy domain points to the appropriate IP, as explained here.

-Since YunoHost 11.1, the first user is now created at this stage.
+The first user is now created at this stage.
 You should pick a username and a reasonably complex password.
 (We cannot stress enough that the password should be robust!)
 This user will be added to the Admins group, and will therefore be able to access the user portal, the web admin interface, and connect via SSH or SFTP.
 Admins will also receive emails sent to root@yourdomain.tld

 and admin@yourdomain.tld